veralestina/creating-vm/README.md

 <img src="https://github.com/veralestina/Images/blob/main/Creating%20a%20virtual%20machine%20in%20azure/ADDIPADDRESS.png" height="50%" width="50%" alt="Add IP address"/>
 </p>
 <p>
 It may take a while to load but should look like the picture below with the IP address that you copied from the virtual machine listed on your remote desktop application.
 Click on it and the login page should appear.
 Here is where you enter the username and password that you created earlier when you created your virtual machine.
-You should successfully be able to login to your virtual windows computer from your mac!
+You should successfully be able to login to your virtual windows computer from your MAC!
 </p>
 <br />